ProSe-Dev/prose/README.md

 ProSe is named as wordplay on "Pro Se", which is to represent oneself in court and "prose" being a mundane, prosaic application for its apparent simplicity to users.

 ## Usage
-See the latest ProSe client binaries under Releases.
+See the latest ProSe client binaries under [releases](https://github.com/ProSe-Dev/prose/releases).

-TODO: provide instructions for client usage
+*TODO*: provide instructions for client usage

 ## Blockchain hosting
-See the latest ProSe CLI binary under Releases.
+See the latest ProSe CLI binary under [releases](https://github.com/ProSe-Dev/prose/releases).

 Sample cluster configurations can be found in the examples directory at `prose/examples`.